bjnord/coding_practice/advent-2024/day-07/README.md

 was pruning branches that had already accumulated more than the expected total, and that would be worthless if the new operators were `-` or `/` etc.

+(Side note: I spent too much time figuring out how to flatten the list of equation operator combinations.
+It was good Elixir practice but ultimately code I didn't need.
+It's in the common module as `History.flatten_2d/1`.)

 Brute force was fast enough for part 1.
 And then...

 ## Part Two